daler/pybedtools/docs/source/topical-design-principles.rst

 This demonstrates that the :class:`BedTool` methods that wrap BEDTools_ programs do the same thing and take the exact same arguments as the BEDTools_ program.
-Here we can pass `d=100` and `s=True` only because the underlying BEDTools_ program, `mergeBed`, can accept these arguments.
+Here we can pass `d=100` and `s=True` only because the underlying BEDTools_ program, `bedtools merge`, can accept these arguments.
-Need to know what arguments `mergeBed` can take?
+Need to know what arguments `bedtools merge` can take?
 See the docs for :meth:`BedTool.merge`; for more on this see :ref:`good docs principle`.

-In general, remove the "Bed" from the end of the BEDTools_ program to get the corresponding :class:`BedTool` method.
-So there's a :meth:`BedTool.subtract` method for `subtractBed`, a :meth:`BedTool.intersect` method for `intersectBed`, and so on.
+In general, use the BEDTools_ program name to get the corresponding :class:`BedTool` method.
+So there's a :meth:`BedTool.subtract` method for `bedtools subtract`, a :meth:`BedTool.intersect` method for `bedtools intersect`, and so on.

 .. _`version principle`: